Is a culture of employee empowerment right for your organization?

-There are a number of definite advantages of embedding a strategy and culture of employee empowerment:
+There are several definite advantages of embedding a strategy and culture of employee empowerment:

 First, because empowered employees are so close to issues and problems that require resolution, response times should decrease.
 Faced with a problem, people who are close to it have a natural affinity for it and a definitive reason to find solutions rapidly – it aids their work, making their time easier and more productive.

 Executives are often detached from the shop floor, and lack the depth of knowledge required in the solution-finding process.